MatthewSavitt/Parametrix-CMSI-4072/README.md

 ## Credits
-Code by Matthew Savitt :D
+Code by Matthew Savitt :D, open source or whatever